 1 Introduction

 Support for intra-band uplink (UL) carrier aggregation (CA) has recently been requested for Power Class 5 (PC5), Class B and Class C operations, in Band n102, which is also known as CA_n102B, CA_n102C.
 This band is subject to NS_58 protection requirements.
-In this paper, we present power amplifier (PA) measurements to support and propose A-MPR requirements for CA_NS_58.
+This document is a revision of R4-2320992 in which power amplifier (PA) measurements and A-MPR requirements for CA_NS_58 are revisited based on NS_58 gating level of -22dBm/MHz.

 Discussion